delhoume/BigMars/README.md

 ## Step 5 Building a Deep Zoom structure for interactive visualization over HTTP

-The Deep Zoom distribution system has exactly the same layout as pyramidal TIFFs (precomputed zoom levels, each organized as tiles.
-But instead of having all in a single TIFF, Deep Zoom uses individual files for each tile, layed out in a one folder per zoom level disk hierarchy.
+The Deep Zoom distribution system has exactly the same layout as pyramidal TIFFs (precomputed zoom levels, each organized as tiles).
+But instead of having all tiles and levels in a single TIFF, Deep Zoom uses individual files for each tile, layed out in a one folder per zoom level disk hierarchy.

 There are a number of utilities that will generate this structure from a source image, but as it is very easy to create it from